 JIT Optimization and Debugging

-The Suppress JIT optimization on module load (Managed only) option can be found on the General page under the Debugging node in the Options dialog box.
+JIT optimization is controlled in Visual Studio by the Suppress JIT optimization on module load option.
+You can find this option on the General page under the Debugging node in the Options dialog box.